lucasconstantino/graphql-apq/README.md

 #### Options

-You can alter some of APQ's default behavior by providing options to the middleware initialization as follows:
+You can alter some of APQ's default behavior by providing an object of options to the middleware initialization as follows:

 ##### `cache`